 370. Location Of Buying Stations.

-All buying stations shall be located separate and apart from any other cattle handling facilities, as determined by the Administrator, that handle any cattle not destined to slaughter within seven (7) days.
+All buying stations shall be located separate and apart from any other cattle handling facilities, as determined by the Administrator, to clearly distinguish from any cattle not destined to slaughter within seven (7) days.
 (3-15-22)

 371. -- 499.
 (Reserved)